 In the previous chapter, we briefly understood what Technical Analysis was about.
 In this chapter, we will focus on the versatility and the assumptions of Technical Analysis.

 2.2 – Application on asset types

-Probably one of the greatest versatile features of technical analysis is the fact you can apply TA on any asset class as long as the asset type has historical time series data.
-Time series data in technical analysis context is information pertaining to the price variables namely – open high, low, close, volume, etc.
+One of the greatest versatile features of technical analysis is the fact you can apply TA on any asset class as long as the asset type has historical time series data.
+Time series data in technical analysis context is the price variables’ information, namely – open high, low, close, volume, etc.

 Here is an analogy that may help.
 Think about learning how to drive a car.
-Once you learn how to drive a car, you can literally drive any type of car.
+Once you learn how to drive a car, you can literally drive any car.
 Likewise, you only need to learn technical analysis once.
 Once you do so, you can apply TA’s concept on any asset class – equities, commodities, foreign exchange, fixed income, etc.

 This is probably one of the biggest advantages of TA compared to the other fields of study.
-For example when it comes to fundamental analysis of equity, one has to study the profit and loss, balance sheet, and cash flow statements.
-However fundamental analysis for commodities is completely different.
+For example, one has to study the profit and loss, balance sheet, and cash flow statements when it comes to fundamental analysis of equity.
+However, fundamental analysis of commodities is completely different.

-If you are dealing with an agricultural commodity like Coffee or Pepper then the fundamental analysis includes analyzing rainfall, harvest, demand, supply, inventory etc. However the fundamentals of metal commodities are different, so is for energy commodities.
+If you are dealing with an agricultural commodity like Coffee or Pepper, then the fundamental analysis includes analyzing rainfall, harvest, demand, supply, inventory etc. However, the fundamentals of metal commodities are different, so it is for energy commodities.
 So every time you choose a commodity, the fundamentals change.

 Anyhow, the concept of technical analysis will remain the same irrespective of the asset you are studying.
 For example, an indicator such as ‘Moving average convergence divergence’ (MACD) or ‘Relative strength index’ (RSI) is used the same way on equity, commodity or currency.